vanniktech/gradle-maven-publish-plugin/docs/what.md

     ```groovy
     import com.vanniktech.maven.publish.GradlePlugin
     import com.vanniktech.maven.publish.JavadocJar
+    import com.vanniktech.maven.publish.SourcesJar

     mavenPublishing {
+      configure(new GradlePlugin(
         // the first parameter configures the -javadoc artifact, possible values:
         // - `JavadocJar.None()` don't publish this artifact
         // - `JavadocJar.Empty()` publish an empty jar
         // - `JavadocJar.Javadoc()` to publish standard javadocs
+        // - `JavadocJar.Dokka("dokkaHtml")` when using Kotlin with Dokka, where `dokkaHtml` is the name of the Dokka task that should be used as input
+        new JavadocJar.Empty(),
+        // configures the -sources artifact, possible values:
+        // - `SourcesJar.None()` don't publish this artifact
+        // - `SourcesJar.Empty()` publish an empty jar
-      // the second whether to publish a sources jar
+        // - `SourcesJar.Sources()` publish the sources
-      configure(new GradlePlugin(new JavadocJar.Javadoc(), true))
+        new SourcesJar.Sources()
+      ))
     }
     ```